 Therefore, there exists a lot of pressure on creators to generate ad-worthy content on their channel.
 But what makes a video ad worthy on YouTube?

 This question has always stumped a lot of people.
-Since the top tier YouTubers gather the majority of their revenue from off-platform sources, variable monetization rates only affect the small to mid-tier YouTubers.
+Since the top tier YouTubers gather the majority of their revenue from off-platform sources, variable monetization video rates only affect the small to mid-tier YouTubers.

 Here is a list of things to look out for while creating video content for your YouTube channel to ensure that you attract the best advertisers: